httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

             context.

-Note that the modifications suggested here concern themselves only with the "site for cookies" of the request's client, and the registrable domain of the resource being requested.
+Note that the modifications suggested here concern themselves only with the "site for cookies" of the request's client, and the registered domain of the resource being requested.
 The cookie's `domain`, `path`, and `secure` attributes do not come into play for these comparisons.